 Procedure 23: Performance Management

-Performance Management is an ongoing process of communication between a supervisor and an employee that occurs throughout the year, in support of accomplishing the strategic objectives of the organization.
+Performance Management is an ongoing process of communication between a supervisor and an employee that occurs throughout the year in support of accomplishing the strategic objectives of the organization.

 Supervisors are strongly encouraged to oversee employee performance and provide feedback throughout the year.
 In addition to monitoring the results of work activities and evaluating performance, supervisors are encouraged to solicit feedback and input from the employee.
 Ongoing communication allows the supervisor and employee to address issues in a timely fashion and to more effectively foster employee development.

-C. THE PERFORMANCE MANAGEMENT PROCESS
+B. THE PERFORMANCE MANAGEMENT PROCESS

-The performance management process involves on-going discussions between the employee and supervisor.
+The performance management process involves ongoing discussions between the employee and supervisor.

 - At the beginning of the performance management process, the employee and the supervisor meet to discuss the employee's major job responsibilities, review expected outcomes, and set performance objectives for the review period.
 This meeting can also be used to identify plans for training or development and for future performance planning.

-D. TIMING OF APPRAISALS/ASSESSMENTS
+C. TIMING OF REVIEW

-Performance shall be assessed in writing at least once a year, preferably several months before the annual salary review date, whether or not the employee is eligible for a salary increase.
+Employee in a career position who has attained regular status: Performance shall be assessed in writing at least once a year, preferably several months before the annual salary review date, whether or not the employee is eligible for a salary increase.

-The performance assessment shall be written and shall include:
+The written performance review shall include:

-- Information on the employee's job duties and key areas of responsibility;
+- information on the employee's job duties and key areas of responsibility;

 - comments and ratings on specific areas of responsibility and overall performance in relation to previously established outcomes and objectives;

-- Feedback on any areas of concern outlining where performance improvement is needed;
+- feedback on any areas of concern outlining where performance improvement is needed;

-- Future plans and objectives;
+- future plans and objectives; and

-- Signatures of the employee and the supervisor.
+- the supervisor's and the employee's signatures.

-- The employee shall be given a copy of the final assessment, and be allowed time to reflect on the document and respond orally or in writing.
-The employee should be asked to sign the assessment, being advised that a signature acknowledges discussion of the contents of the form, not necessarily agreement with it.
+The employee shall be given a copy of the final review, and be allowed time to reflect on the document and respond orally or in writing.
+The employee should be asked to sign the review, and advised that a signature acknowledges discussion of the contents of the form, not necessarily agreement with it.